S3-working-group/s3-handbook/transparent-salary.md

 * consider members and relevant stakeholders (e.g. investors)
 * classic sociocracy: everyone feels gains and losses
 * consider remuneration for changing roles
-* create strategy for transitioning towards new compensation policy
+* create strategy for transitioning towards new contracts and compensation agreements